 A worn or damaged seal can occur when the valve bends.
 These broken seals allow oil to seep into the combustion chamber.
 This defect causes an excessive amount of oil to burn.
 It can also affect how the engine runs and can damage the catalytic converter if it isn’t fixed quickly.

-If you see blue smoke from your exhaust pipe it can be caused by a bent engine valve, causing the valve seal to leak.
+If you see blue smoke from your exhaust pipe, that can be caused by a bent engine valve which causes the valve seal to leak.

 RELATED: 6 Symptoms of a Bad Valve Seal

 Valves are the parts that help control air movement through the motor.
 During the intake stroke, intake valves open to allow air into the combustion chamber.
 During the exhaust stroke, exhaust valves open to permit the burnt combustion out of the chamber.

 When the compression stroke occurs, both the intake and exhaust valves must stay closed to build up pressure before the combustion mixture can be ignited.
 This combustion force gives your car its power.